ryoofalmalki/Task3_voice_assistant/README.md

 ## 🧠 Tech Stack

 - whisper – for automatic speech recognition (ASR)
-- cohere – for language model-based response generation
+- cohere – for language-based response generation
 - gTTS – for converting text to speech
 - playsound – for playing audio output
+- sounddevice – for recording audio from microphone
+- scipy – for saving audio to .wav format
 - tkinter – for graphical user interface (GUI)
 ---

 ## 🎬 Demo Video